-We never show up as a guest to a party empty handed.
-Whether it's a dinner party, a friendly gathering with cocktails or a holiday celebration, when we cross that threshold into someone's home as an invited guest we've come prepared with gifts for party hosts.
+Never show up as a guest to a party empty handed.
+Whether it's a dinner party, a friendly gathering with cocktails or a holiday celebration, when we cross that threshold into someone's home as an invited guest, we've come prepared with gifts.
 Entertaining a group, no matter how large, is never a small task and bringing something to present to the host is a great way to show your appreciation for the invitation.
-But it's also a way to thank them for the effort they've put into providing you with an awesome night at their expense.
+It's also a way to thank them for the effort they've put into providing you with an awesome night at their expense.

 Boston General Store has had a working relationship with Manready Mercantile for as long as we've been in operation.
 They're based in Houston, Texas (which some of you may know plays a special role in BGS's story) and their collection always includes really well-made wares that tend to be perfect gifts for party hosts.

 The Noble Series Soy Candle, hand poured and presented in a whiskey rocks glass that can be re-purposed after the candle is finished, has been a mainstay in our shops for years.
 Its uncommon packaging and inviting fragrances always gets a lot of attention during the gift-giving season.
 As popular as this candle has been in the past though, we're actually going with Manready's new candle line – The Bold Series Candle – as the perfect host gift this year.

 The Bold Series Soy Candle is also hand poured in small batches and made with the same quality materials as Manready's Noble Series.
 What got us so fired up about their new stock was its travel- sized tin and its unique scents.